henrysky/astroNN/docs/source/quick_start.rst

 ::

     Python 3.6 or above
-    Tensorflow OR Tensorflow-gpu (latest version is recommended) Keras (Optional but a latest Keras version is recommended, Must be configured Tensorflow as backends) CUDA and CuDNN (only neccessary for Tensorflow-gpu) graphviz and pydot are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function
+    Tensorflow OR Tensorflow-gpu (the latest version is recommended) Tensorflow-Probability (the latest version is recommended)
+    Keras (Optional but the latest Keras version is recommended, Must be configured Tensorflow as backends) CUDA and CuDNN (only necessary for Tensorflow-gpu) graphviz and pydot are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function